As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

 I recommend deciding on the colors in advance, separating out your design into separate files based on the colors, and running each file separately.
 When I switch out pens, I plot the registration file, and manually pause it if the pen isn't lined up.
 I make adjustments (tighten/loosen the pen), then resume the registration file plotting.
 I continue with this back and forth until the new pen is lined up as much as possible with the previous pen.
 You can check how the colors will interact using the Multiply blend filter in Illustrator (make sure your document is set to CMYK mode, not RGB!)

 My Go-To Pen Recommendations

 Find below some of my go-to pens.
-Please note, these are all disposable pen options!
+Please note, these are all disposable pen recommendations!
 Many pen companies offer disposable pens, with a wide range of ink colors and effects available such as metallic inks and white ink.